wagtail/wagtail/docs/topics/search/searching.rst

 An example page search view
 ===========================

-You can add a "Search" page to your site using a Django view.
-Here's an example that you can use:
+Here's an example Django view that could be used to add a "search" page to your site:

 .. code-block:: python

     # views.py

     from django.shortcuts import render
-    from django.core.paginator import Paginator, EmptyPage, PageNotAnInteger

     from wagtail.wagtailcore.models import Page
     from wagtail.wagtailsearch.models import Query